• Check out the results of the Techtree Contest #19!

 c - restore camera (useful if you're using a pre-Reforged version of WC3 and accidentally scrolled your mouse wheel up)

-Also this map is not protected and never will be.
-Just as I could develop it using another person's unprotected map as a base and get into WC3 modding, I am perfectly OK if other people would want to use The Frozen Treeline as a base for their project - or just to modify this map to their liking, no need to ask permisssion.
+This map is not protected and never will be.
+Just as I could develop it using another person's unprotected map as a base and get into WC3 modding, I am perfectly OK if other people would want to use The Frozen Treeline as a base for their project, modify this map to their liking, or simply import something from it - no need to ask permisssion, though I would be glad if you share your work with me.
+Keep in mind, however, that you can only open the S-series of this map throught the YDWE PK editor, mentioned above.

-Some of the inspirations for my map were: original RoC DotA, WCChaos and its standalone sequel Chaos Online, older versions of DotA Allstars, Eve of the Apocalypse: Twillight, Demigod, obviously Twisted Treeline game mode from League of Legends, Vainglory, and many more.
+Some of the inspirations for my map were: Valley of Dissent, original RoC DotA, WCChaos and its standalone sequel Chaos (Heroes) Online, older versions of DotA Allstars, Eve of the Apocalypse: Twillight, Age of Myths, Rise of Winterchill, Demigod, obviously Twisted Treeline game mode from League of Legends, Vainglory, and many more.

 Credits to: